British constitution

 Being uncodified, the Constitution of the United Kingdom is in a state of constant flux.
 Each new law, each new major decision by judges, becomes a new stone in the edifice of the British Constitution.
 Thus, the British constitution changes all the time, very slowly, often imperceptibly.
 Britain moves forward by evolution, not by revolution.

 Currently, one of the changes being discussed is the modernisation of the House of Lords, to make it at least in part a chamber to which members can be elected.
 At present, this is not the case.
 The Cameron government pledged to introduce chages in the life of the present Parliament, but British voters are not very concerned by this issue.
 It does not arouse much passion on either side of the argument.
-As of 2014, it seems unlikely that this "constitutional reform" will be enacted before the next General Election; few people in the UK think that constitutional reform is is necessary, let alone essential; the UK functions fairly well without a written constitution, and without big changes to the uncodified constitution that it does have.
+Ten years later, this has not happened and, it seems unlikely that this "constitutional reform" will be enacted any time soon; few people in the UK think that constitutional reform is is necessary, let alone essential; the UK functions fairly well without a written constitution, and without big changes to the uncodified constitution that it does have.
 When it comes to change, the Government and the British people have other more important and urgent things to think about.

 Picture top of page: The signing of the Magna Carta,